pnsaevik/ladim_plugins/ladim_plugins/sedimentation/README.md

 from Bannister et al. (2016,
 [doi: 10.1093/icesjms/fsw027](http://dx.doi.org/10.1093/icesjms/fsw027)).

-To create a release file, use the command
+To create a release file, use either of the commands

+`python -m ladim_plugins.release release.yaml out.rls`
-`makrel makrel.yaml out.rls`
+`makrel release.yaml out.rls`

-where `makrel.yaml` is the release config file, and `out.rls` is the output particle release file.
-For details about the config file, see the attached example `makrel.yaml` in the sedimentation module directory.
+where `release.yaml` is the release config file, and `out.rls` is the output particle release file.
+For details about the config file, see the attached example `release.yaml` in the sedimentation module directory.

 ## Output